 It was really nice to get into the woods because it dampened the sound of the main road.
 Once we made it to the top of the hill, the path turns right.
 And then you walk along a small path next to a different busy road, the B269.
 There is definitely a roady theme to this walk!

-Next, the route leads across the A233, into another field with a path along the edge of it.
+Next, the route goes across the A233, into another field with a path along the edge of it.
 There are brand new North Downs Way signs so you can’t get lost!
 Later we saw some signs that mentioned the upkeep of this path is paid for by the EU.
 I wonder if it will be maintained after Brexit!?
-I hope it will.
+I hope it will, but I doubt it.

 There are some nice views down to the M25.
 By now it is far enough away that you can’t really hear it.
 Apparently you can also see down to Westerham if it is less misty.
 I love moments like this when you can see the a side-on view of the Downs that you are about to wander along.